plusnew/core/README.md

 They consist of the initialStateValue and a reducer function.

 The reducer function gets called, when a new action gets dispatched.
 This reducer gets the current state of the store and the action which just got dispatched.
-The new state will be that, what the reducer returns.
+The new state will be the reducers return value.

 The reducer function is optional.
-When it is not given, the dispatched value is the new state of the store.
+When it is not set, the dispatched value will be the new state of the store.

-Each store has a Observer-Component, which expects a render-function as a child.
+Each store has an Observer-Component, which expects a render-function as a child.
-When a store changes it's state, this render-function gets called.
+This render-function gets called whenever a store changes it's state.

 ```ts
 import plusnew, { component, store } from 'plusnew';